How to make a passive income with a blog

 Just be sure to communicate your requirements and understand theirs.
 More often than not, they have specific information they want your users to walk away.
 In my experience, they don’t usually mind if you edit the post, so long as you don’t change the essential components.

-Again, as with sponsored posts, you can continue to monetize the post by optimising it for search engines to draw traffic to it.
+Again, as with sponsored posts, you can continue to monetise the post by optimising it for search engines to draw traffic to it.
 This traffic will increase your display ad revenue if your ads are site wide and show on this guest post.

 Social media posts